 - the early reduction is completed solely from the contributions of the old elements, because all new elements are stamped one past it

 - that reduction targets a broadcast to the array telling everyone that it's now safe to go on.

-#11 Updated by Laxmikant "Sanjay" Kale about 1 year ago
+#11 Updated by Laxmikant "Sanjay" Kale over 1 year ago

 I think implicit in Phil's comments is the requirement/assumption that the new elements must be inserted by other existing elements of the same chare array. (what about the case of an existing element creating a second one, which creates a 3rd one?
 I don't think thats permissible within the same epoch.. i.e. the second and 3rd element cannot be part of the same epoch of reduction numbers.
 All the new elements must be created by elements the exist before the reduction is .. called.. [need more precise definition: ].